pism/pism/doc/sphinx/manual/practical-usage/input-output.rst

 simulations.

-In our test runs on 120 cores (whole Greenland setup on a 900m grid) ``pio_pnetcdf`` with :config:`output.pio.n_writers` set to the number of cores used by PISM (120) gave the best performance.
+In our test runs on 120 cores (whole Greenland setup on a 900m grid) ``pio_pnetcdf`` with :config:`output.parallelio.n_writers` set to the number of cores used by PISM (120) gave the best performance.

 .. note::